 So some of the things you may have learned from those anthropology textbooks shouldn’t be seen as a bible for what a “real” Sāmoan is.

 I also share the frustrations of people who live in Sāmoa, and who work to develop and serve Sāmoa, when they see ignorant and patronising critiques of what life in Sāmoa is like.
-That Sāmoa is corrupt.
+For example, that Sāmoa is corrupt.
 That its politicians don’t know what they’re doing.
-That the standard of education in Sāmoa is not up to par with overseas education.
+That the standard of education in Sāmoa isn’t up to par with overseas education.
 That the villages which still have curfews are backward.
 That the people are sheep.
 That we can’t be trusted to look after foreign aid money.

 What I’ve seen on my many trips back to Sāmoa (where I stay happily with my family in Vaimoso and Moamoa) is that Sāmoa is a complex, changing, modern nation-state that can think, speak, write, critique, talk, and sing for itself.